How to Build a Simple Isopod Bin Setup

 Maintain a Humidity Gradient

-Most isopods prefer an enclosure that contains both moist and slightly drier areas.
-This allows them to move between conditions depending on their needs.
+Most species benefit from having both moist and slightly drier areas.
+This allows them to regulate their own moisture levels.

 Introduce the Colony